 For example for an existing naming standard with naming convention attributes: Project - Originator - Type and Related attributes: Status.

-When you are creating or importing a naming standard, you need to resolve any conflicts between existing custom attributes and those in the naming standard.
-A conflict arises when:
+When you create or import a naming standard, you need to resolve any conflicts between existing custom attributes and those in the naming standard.

-An attribute in the imported naming standard has the same name as an existing attribute but a different description, type, constraints, or values.
+An attribute in the naming standard has the same name as an existing attribute in the project but a different description, type, constraints, or values.

 Use existing attribute: Use the attribute which already exists in the project instead of the conflicting attribute in the new naming standard.